willwebberley/CENode/README.md

 ## Blackboard architecture

 As with the CEStore, CENode supports the blackboard architecture.
 Concepts such as `card` and `tell card` are included in CENode's core model, and instances of these nodes automatically spin up an agent to read and write to the store, as necessary, using such cards.
 In these scenarios, only cards addressed to the Node's agent (default is named 'Moira') will be examined for updating the node.
 This means that a node can act as a router of messages for other nodes to read and add to.
+A node's agent's name can easily be changed by using the `set_agent_name()` method, as described below.

 ## Models